Skeletons

 .

 If you're going to enlist skeletons, former athletes may be the best way to go.
-These skeletons retain the athletic ability from their living days, and they'll use their superior attributes to dazzle you with their speed.
-Without warning, they'll just dash at you quickly.
+These skeletons retain the athletic ability as showcased in their living days, and they'll use these superior attributes to dazzle you with a show of pure speed.
+Without warning, that is, they'll quickly dash in your direction.
 The supreme athlete is a skeleton medalist, a taunting foe that quickly speeds away on sight.

 .